-Right now, we’re sharing one such challenge around the globe.
-The unprecedented COVID-19 pandemic has shown the importance of finding ways to take care of each other and support our own mental health.
+We’ve been sharing one such challenge around the globe.
+The pandemic has shown the importance of finding ways to take care of each other and support our own mental health.
 Now more than ever, we need to break the stigma of seeking help and enable access to mental health treatment and education.

 With that in mind, we’re spotlighting 13 mental health nonprofits who make a difference in this effort every day, and whose work is crucial given the heightened distress of this crisis.

 13 Mental Health Organizations and Charities to Support

 1. Mental Health America

 Mental Health America is a national organization that serves people living with mental illness and promotes mental health “through advocacy, education, research, and services.”
 They seek to identify mental illnesses early and construct a plan of care that best supports the individual.

 MHA distributes information and online tools and organizes events to build better understanding of mental illness identification and intervention when necessary, in addition to recommending policy changes that support mental health for all.

 Consider donating your free cash back to Mental Health America when shopping online.